 If you need to be hospitalized, you must notify us as soon as is reasonably possible.
 You can call us toll-free from anywhere in the United States at 800-338-4114.
-If a Plan physician believes care can be better provided in a Plan hospital, we will transfer you when medically feasible.
-Payment is limited to Emergency Services required before your medical condition permits your travel or transfer to a Plan Facility.
+If a Plan provider believes care can be better provided in a Plan hospital, we will transfer you when medically feasible.
+Any follow-up care recommended by non-Plan providers must be approved by the Plan or provided by Plan providers to be covered by this Plan.
+With the MedFlex HMO, you will be responsible for the full cost of any services you receive from non-network providers. (excluding emergency services).